Ivor Lewis procedure

 Ivor Lewis procedure (also known as a gastric pull-up) is a type of esophagectomy, an upper gastrointestinal tract operation performed for mid and distal esophageal pathology, usually esophageal cancer.

 Due to the necessity of removing a significant length of the esophagus, the stomach is "pulled up" into the thoracic cavity.
-The resulting appearances can be striking on chest x-ray, with the appearances similar to achalasia.
+The resulting appearances can be striking on chest x-ray, with an appearance mimicking achalasia.

 - stomach and esophagus mobilized